 Chow Chow Puppies: The Puppy For The Family!

-Puppies are fluffy and adorable at the age of 8 weeks, and shows signs of becoming strong and independent in the coming months.
-Even though the chow chow very intelligent and loyal to his owner is, the character of the puppy will make him most suitable to the owner who is willing to sacrifice time and patience for him.
+Chow Chow Puppies are fluffy and adorable at the age of 8 weeks, and shows signs of becoming strong and independent in the coming months.
+Even though the puppy very intelligent and loyal to his owner is, the character of the puppy will make him most suitable to the owner who is willing to sacrifice time and patience for him.
 Puppies are serious, dignified and proud!